After Olympic gold, Neeraj eyes World Championships title next year | Sports-Games

 ''We did good training but the facilities, equipment, diet were not that good (at Panchkula) but once I joined the national camp (at NIS Patiala) everything changed.

 ''So, joining the national camp changed my career and I want to thank the AFI for that.''
-He said having got all the requirements and facilities he needed it was for him to work hard which he did.

-''So, I got everything I needed, so I worked hard and I am nowhere.''
+After joining the national camp, Chopra was first with late Australian coach Gary Calvert.
+After that, he was under former world record holder Uwe Hohn before switching to train under bio-mechanics expert Klaus Bertonietz who accompanied Chopra to Tokyo.

+''I respect Hohn sir, I won gold in 2018 Asian Games and Commonwealth Games under him.
+But his technical approach and style of training was different.
+I told him that I want to work with Klaus sir.

+''His (Klaus') training plans were good and suited me.
+He plans training according to the body of the athlete, he has also worked with a lot of athletes in different countries.''
+Asked if he now realises the magnitude of his feat, Chopra said, ''I wasn't believing that I have won gold.
+I was asking myself whether this is a dream but I realised that the gold medal is with me.
+So this is not a dream.''
+Asked about strict COVID-19 protocols and dope testing in Tokyo, he said, ''Regarding dope test, when we are in camps, we have to give samples any time of the day.
+In my case, they (dope testers) woke me up early in the morning thrice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)